Project

 Introduction

-Genom is a component generator developed by the robotics team of the LAAS laboratory for the LAAS Architecture for Autonomous Systems.
-It was originally designed for autonomous and terrestrial mobile robots, however it can be used in a broader set of applications.
+GenoM (Generator Of Modules) is a tool to specify and implement a modular, component-based architecture for a robotic functional layer, developed by the robotics team of the LAAS laboratory for the LAAS Architecture for Autonomous Systems.
+Components are independent executable units, that can be reused across applications and communicate with each other thanks to a communication middleware.
+Note that while GenoM was originally designed for autonomous and terrestrial mobile robots, it can also be used in a broader set of applications.

 This manual describes the Genom Component model in details.
 It also proposes an overview of the development process as well a practical tutorial using a simple Genom component.
 Other sections are reference material, presenting the detailed syntax of the Genom description language, the mappings from Genom IDL types to the component actual programming languages and a guide for code generation template writers.